-John Lewis Partnership Futurologist awarded honorary degree from Kingston University
+John Lewis Partnership futurologist awarded honorary degree from Kingston University

 Posted Friday 19 July 2024

-He was bestowed the award at a ceremony for graduates from the Faculty of Business and Social Sciences, in recognition of his outstanding contribution to Kingston University's Future Skills campaign and for creating opportunities for the University and its students.
+A leader in the field of retail disruption, John Vary is an expert in understanding emerging technologies and spotting future trends.
+He received his award at a ceremony for graduates from the Faculty of Business and Social Sciences, in recognition of his outstanding contribution to Kingston University's Future Skills campaign and for creating opportunities for the University and its students.

 Informed by Future Skills campaign research, the University has identified nine graduate attributes most valued by employers.
 These are being embedded in the curriculum of every year of every undergraduate programme through the roll-out of Future Skills modules.

-John stressed the importance of these skills in meeting the ever-changing needs of businesses.
+Mr Vary stressed the importance of these skills in meeting the ever-changing needs of businesses.
 "Future Skills is crucial because it addresses the rapidly evolving demands of the modern workplace.
 By embedding Future Skills in its curriculum, Kingston University is preparing students not just for today's jobs but for the careers of tomorrow," he said.

-During the graduation ceremony, John reflected on some of the challenges he faced growing up.
+During the graduation ceremony, Mr Vary reflected on some of the challenges he faced growing up.
 Raised on a council estate in Peckham, South East London, he witnessed the harsh realities of violence and crime of the 1990s.
 At the early age of 11, he worked as a barrow boy on a fruit and veg stall in the local market starting work as early as 4am.

 Education was another chapter that he found was filled with its own obstacles.
 He struggled at school and for many reasons did not pursue further education.
 It was only in his recent adult life in 2022 when he was officially diagnosed with ADHD and dyslexia that he fully understood how this impacted his education.

 Reflecting on his late diagnosis, he recounted to graduates how he now sees neurodiversity as a superpower, rather than a barrier.
 "Neurodiversity had been a significant challenge throughout my life.
-However, what once seemed like obstacles have now become my superpowers," John explained.
+However, what once seemed like obstacles have now become my superpowers," he explained.
 "These experiences have shaped me into the person I am today.
 The process of trying, living, growing, and failing has been invaluable in preparing me for the future."

 It is due to his personal experiences of living with ADHD and dyslexia at a young age that he decided to take on a proactive role in mentoring the next generation, including with Kingston University students.
+"This is a cause that is really close to my heart," he said.
+"It is something I would have really valued growing up in those silent and dark times of being misunderstood and unsupported in education."

 Latest news stories